stacyyuu/reading-notes/301/class-09.md

 4. What do we have to do to make a module available?
 - You must explicitly say which part of the module you want to be available to other files.
-- module.exports = whatever you want to be availble outside of this module (variable names, function names, etc.).
+- module.exports = whatever you want to be available outside of this module (variable names, function names, etc.).
 - Then you must create a variable with the same name of the data that the module is requiring from.

 [Back to main page](README.md)